Infinityliguery/git_nem/README.md

 2.  **Transaction Generation**: In each round, the simulator creates several random `Transaction` objects.
 These transactions are "broadcast" by sending them to a few random nodes, which add them to their local mempool.

-3.  **Validator Selection**: The `NetworkSimulator` calls the `select_validator` method.
+3.  **Validator Selection**: The `NetworkSimulator` calls its `select_validator` method.
 This method calculates the total stake across the entire network and chooses one `ValidatorNode` to be the block proposer for the current round.
 The selection is weighted, meaning nodes with a higher stake have a proportionally higher chance of being selected.

-4.  **Block Proposal**: The selected validator node creates a new `Block`.
-It takes a set of transactions from its mempool, bundles them into the block, and calculates the block's hash.
+4.  **Block Proposal**: The selected validator creates a new `Block`.
+It takes a set of transactions from its mempool, packages them into the block, and calculates the block's hash.

 5.  **Block Broadcasting & Validation**: The newly proposed block is "broadcast" to all other nodes in the network.
 Each receiving node independently performs validation checks:
     - It verifies that the block's `previous_hash` matches the hash of the last block in its own local chain.